winglang/wing/docs/07-faq/040-differences-from-other-solutions/042-difference-from-pulumi.md

 title: What are the main differences between Wing and Pulumi?
 sidebar_label: Pulumi
 id: differences-from-pulumi
-keywords: [faq, who is behind wing, winglang, Wing programming language, Wing language, Pulumi]
+keywords: [faq, winglang, Wing programming language, Wing language, Pulumi, IAC]
 ---

 Wing is a general purpose programming language, designed to develop entire cloud applications - including their infrastructure and application code.
 Pulumi is an infrastructure as code tool that focuses on the infrastructure part of the application.
 You then need a way to stitch together that infrastructure and the application code.